 But free time is not the only thing that has seen an increase due to this global crisis.
 Studies by the International Association of IT Asset Managers (IATAM) has found that at-home work due to the COVID-19 pandemic is leading to a spike in cyber attacks.
 The recent compromise of half a million Zoom accounts, of which you may have heard of, is only one of the many examples of data breaches carried out recently.

 If you are someone who has recently started learning about cybersecurity and would like to put your newly acquired knowledge to test, you have come to the right place.

-In this article, I will attempt to point you towards some exciting projects.
+In this article, I will attempt to point you towards some exciting projects and cybersecurity games.
 What better time to embark on these cool projects than now, when there’s both the time to do it and is the need of the hour.

-Before diving deep, if you would like to access some of our free resources on computer networking and programming, click here.
+Before diving deep, if you would like to access some of our free resources on computer networking and programming, or even cybersecurity games, click here.

 The Caesar Cipher is one of the simplest and most widely known encryption techniques.
 The encryption step performed by a Caesar cipher is often incorporated as part of more complex schemes, such as the Vigenère cipher, and still has modern applications in the ROT13 system (you can Google these later!).
 The method involves shifting each letter in the alphabet to either the left or right by a certain number and writing the message using the new alphabet arrangement.

 The shift number can be varied so decrypting a Caesar cipher without knowing the ‘shift’ can be tedious to do manually.
 You would have to go through 26 (the number of possible shifts) possibilities and that's definitely not something I would fancy doing.